redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ```

 What is this `scenario()` function?
 That's made available by Redwood that mostly acts like Jest's built-in `it()` and `test()` functions, but with one important difference: it pre-seeds a test database with data that is then passed to you in the `scenario` argument.
 You can count on this data existing in the database and being reset between tests in case you make changes to it.

+> **In the section on mocks you said relying on data in the database for testing was dumb?**
+>
+> Yes, all things being equal it would be great to not have these tests depend on a piece of software outside of our control.
+>
+> However, the difference here is that in a service almost all of the logic you write will depend on moving data in and out of a database and it's much simpler to just let that code run and *really* access the database, rather than trying to mock and intercept each and every possible call that Prisma could make.
+>
+> Not to mention that Prisma itself is currently under heavy development and implementations could change at any time.
+Trying to keep pace with those changes and constantly keep mocks in sync would be a nightmare!
+>
+> That being said, if you really wanted to you could use Jest's [mocking utilities](https://jestjs.io/docs/en/mock-functions) and completely mock the Prisma interface abstract the database away completely.
+But don't say we didn't warn you!

 Where does that data come from?
 Take a look at the `comments.scenarios.js` file which is next door: